riosengineer/Bicepify/bicep-examples/lambda-functions/README.md

 This can be useful when wanting to output an array of Azure resource names for example.
 This example will be expanded over time to include more real world use cases.

-However, it is worth noting there are some [limitations](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-lambda?WT.mc_id=MVP_319025#limitations) with lambda functions.
+It is worth noting there are some [limitations](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-lambda?WT.mc_id=MVP_319025#limitations) with lambda functions.

 You can read more from the official Microsoft Learn documentation on Lambda Functions [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-lambda?WT.mc_id=MVP_319025).